minio/sio/DARE-1.1.md

   starting at i (inclusive) up to j (exclusive).
 - <code>max(X,Y)</code>: Returns X if `X > Y`.
 Otherwise it returns Y.

-All numbers are represented using the little endian byte order.
+All numbers are represented using the little-endian byte order.

 ## 3. Specification

-A encrypted data stream `S` is represented as a sequence of <code>0 < n ≤ 2<sup>32</sup></code> packages.
+An encrypted data stream `S` is represented as a sequence of <code>0 < n ≤ 2<sup>32</sup></code> packages.
 Each package <code>P<sub>i</sub></code> consists of a 16 byte header <code>H<sub>i</sub></code>, a payload <code>A<sub>i</sub></code>
 and a 16 byte authentication tag <code>T<sub>i</sub></code>.
 All payloads are 65536